 Peer pressure and kids are a really bad combination especially at school and summer camps.
+You may agree to an age before which they shouldn’t get their first cellphone, but try telling that to them when their classmates have one.
+However, it’s not too hard to make them resist it.
 You just need to do your part to teach your kids how to resist it.
 And here’s exactly how you can accomplish that.

 Develop good communication skills